disberd/PlutoDevMacros.jl/docs/src/index.md

 ```

 The cell loads your package and imports all its names into the notebook.
 Click
-the reload button in the cell output after you change the code of the package.
+the reload button in the top-right corner of the notebook after you change the
+code of the package.

 <!-- The GIF of the reload button goes here. -->